 - With more metal elements likely in the bathroom, you’ll want to avoid having too fierce of fire energy in the room.

 - Incorporate earthy tones and pottery.

 - You could make this a sanctuary in your home to more jungle-like features.

-White is another color that can work in your favor in the bathroom.
+White is another color that can work in your favor.
 Avoid blues and blacks.
 Add colorful and vibrant images to the walls.
-This is one space where flowers are appropriate.
+The bathroom is one space where flowers are appropriate.
 If you need more yin energy consider adding a vase of flowers with marbles in it.

 Towels should all be in bright and happy colors.
 If you have a bathtub, you could do the tiling around it in rainbow colors.
 The flooring would be better in wood than tile.
 Tile gets really cold, which is irritating when you have natural fire energy.